calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 Proof Of Concept or Get the Fuck out http://pociigtfo.com/

-Create a webpage with a world map and use absolute positioning to embed videos from https://www.skylinewebcams.com Virtual Box - install DOS and use it to demonstrate the evolution of Operating Systems over the years.
+Virtual Box - install DOS and use it to demonstrate the evolution of Operating Systems over the years.

 English- Botnik